wjmn/hiccurate/README.md

 ## Acknowledgements

 The [Arima SV Pipeline](https://github.com/ArimaGenomics/Arima-SV-Pipeline) is developed by Arima Genomics.
-Support for the Arima SV Pipeline can be found on their GitHub page; thank you Arima for outstanding support with using the Arima SV Pipeline.
+Support for the Arima SV Pipeline can be found on their GitHub page; thank you Arima for outstanding support with using the Arima SV Pipeline, and to Jon Belton at Arima for proposing the idea for a tool.

 This project is built upon the Hi-C viewer from [juicebox.js](https://github.com/igvteam/juicebox.js).